Fast Facts

 Accreditation

-The Waterford School is fully accredited by both the Northwest Accreditation Commission (NWAC) and by the Pacific Northwest Association of Independent Schools (PNAIS).
-Waterford School is a Member of the National Association of Independent Schools (NAIS).
+The Waterford School is fully accredited by both AdvancED and by the Northwest Association of Independent Schools (NWAIS).

-Challenging college preparatory, liberal arts curriculum with Advanced Placement courses, honors courses, fine arts, performing arts, and athletics.
+Challenging college-preparatory, liberal arts curriculum with Advanced Placement courses (17 AP courses offered), honors courses, fine arts, performing arts, and athletics.

 Grades